Asheron's Call 2: Fallen Kings: Reception

 Asheron's Call 2 received generally positive reviews from critics.
 On the review aggregator GameRankings, the game received an average score of 83% based on 29 reviews.
 On Metacritic, the game received an average score of 82 out of 100, based on 22 reviews.

 The game was nominated for GameSpot's annual "Best Graphics (Technical)" and "Best Role-Playing Game" awards among computer games, which went to Unreal Tournament 2003 and Neverwinter Nights, respectively.
+During the AIAS' 6th Annual Interactive Achievement Awards, Fallen Kings received nominations for "Massive Multiplayer/Persistent World Game of the Year" and "Outstanding Achievement in Visual Engineering".

 Shut down, relaunch and second shut down

 Asheron's Call 2 failed to achieve enough subscribers to be viable and was shut down in December 2005.
-There are no plans to release the source code.
-On December 13, 2012, Turbine announced that they were relaunching the game starting with a beta for all subscribers of Asheron's Call.
+There were no plans to release the source code.
+In December 2012, Turbine relaunched the game starting with a beta for all subscribers of Asheron's Call.

-On December 20, 2016, it was announced that Turbine would no longer develop MMORPGs, with the servers and account system to be transitioned over to a newly formed studio Standing Stone Games.
-However, the Asheron's Call IP remains with Turbine, the result of which is the second closing of the game on January 31, 2017 (along with closing the original game as well).
+By December 2016, Turbine was no longer developing MMORPGs, and the servers and account system were transitioned over to a newly formed studio Standing Stone Games, but the Asheron's Call IP remained with Turbine and Warner Bros.
+Interactive Entertainment.
+The game closed on January 31, 2017 (along with closing the original game as well).